ArduPilot/ardupilot_wiki/common/source/docs/common-airvolute-DroneCore-Suite.rst

 DroneCore.Suite provides easy to use ROS based software stack supporting development of autonomous applications.

-Out of the box the device is configured to fly a Quadcopter (though flight controller calibration is needed).
+Out of the box the device is configured to fly a Quadcopter (though autopilot calibration is needed).

 .. image:: ../../../images/airvolute_droneCore.Suite_top_view_9219.jpg